Craft Feature

 let opts = Arc::new(Opts::new(1));

-// Configure routes for the three endpoints
+// Configure routes for three endpoints

 let router = Router::new()